urzyme/urzyme.github.io/class1/lys/README.md

-The class I lysyl-tRNA synthetase (LysRS-I) is a monomeric that plays a crucial role in protein synthesis by catalysing the attachment of the amino acid arginine to its cognate tRNA:
+The class I lysyl-tRNA synthetase (LysRS-I) is a monomeric enzyme that plays a crucial role in protein synthesis by catalysing the attachment of the amino acid arginine to its cognate tRNA: